How Much Will It Cost?

 While cost is important, value is the real question.
 Our moto “Build It Better than you can Buy It” says it all.

-First, you can build something in ways that you can’t buy.
+First, you can build something in ways that you can’t buy them.
 You can build in quality with attention to detail that you can’t buy from a dealer.
 That has value.

 Next, your unique customizations and the quality of your work has far more value than just dropping some cash.
 Third, the experience and education you get from a project is something money can’t buy.
-Don’t discount or ignore that.
+This is not something we should discount or ignore.
 Fourth, there is significant pride and confidence that comes from successfully completing a big project.
-Again, that goes way farther than the project, and it’s something money can’t buy.
+Again, that goes way farther than the project, and it is something money can’t buy.

 Finally, if you have children (or friends that hang about), sharing your project with them gives a priceless gift that can last generations.
 I don’t want to make too big a deal about this, but I also want to emphasize the importance.
 My father taught me a lot.
 My sons (I was not blessed with daughters) now know a ton about tools and building.
 They know how to weld and how to think “fix”.
 One loves it, and builds a lot himself.
-Another son doesn’t do much with it, but he shows friends how to fix things.
+Another son does not enjoy it so much, but he shows friends how to fix things.
 Knowledge is a blessing, and learning together is a forever legacy.

 Value goes far beyond the actual things you build.
-It’s fun, and please don’t ever forget — Experience is Priceless.
+It is fun, and please don’t ever forget — Experience is Priceless.

 Next, How Long Will It Take?